-The Sub-Fund makes sustainable investments whereby a minimum of 50% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Sustainable Development Goals ("the SDGs").
-Outside the 50% minimum sustainable investments, investments may be made in companies that no alignement with the one of the UN SDGs.
+The Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in green, social, sustainable and/or sustainability-linked corporate and sovereign bonds as well as corporate issuers that derive at least 50% of their revenue from goods and services or at least 30% of CAPEX in relation to business activities which align positively with one of the 9 out of 17 United Nations Sustainable Development Goals ("the Sustainable Development Goals") or are operationally aligned with the these (as described above).
+Outside the 10% minimum sustainable investments, investments may be made in companies that have less than 50% revenues alignment or no alignement with the one of the UN SDGs.

-The minimum levels of sustainable investments with environmental and social objectives are respectively 5% and 15% of the Sub-Fund's net assets.
+The minimum levels of sustainable investments with environmental and social objectives are respectively 1% and 3% of the Sub-Fund's net assets.